I'm Not There: Critical response

 I'm Not There received generally positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has a 76% approval rating based on 161 reviews, with an average rating of 7.06 out of 10.
+On review aggregator website Rotten Tomatoes, the film has a 76% approval rating based on 161 reviews, with an average rating of 7.7/10.
 The site's critical consensus states: "I'm Not Theres unique editing, visuals, and multiple talented actors portraying Bob Dylan make for a deliciously unconventional experience.
 Each segment brings a new and fresh take on Dylan's life."
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 Writing in The Chronicle of Higher Education, Anthony DeCurtis wrote that casting six different actors, including a woman and an African-American child, to play Dylan was "a preposterous idea, the sort of self-consciously 'audacious'—or reassuringly multi-culti—gambit that, for instance, doomed the Broadway musical based on the life and music of John Lennon.
 Yet in I'm Not There, the strategy works brilliantly."
 He especially praised Blanchett:

 Her performance is a wonder, and not simply because, as Jude Quinn, she inhabits the twitchy, amphetamine-fired Dylan of 1965–66 with unnerving accuracy.
 Casting a woman in this role reveals a dimension to the acerbic Dylan of this era that has rarely been noted ...
 Blanchett's translucent skin, delicate fingers, slight build, and pleading eyes all suggest the previously invisible vulnerability and fear that fueled Dylan's lacerating anger.
 It's hard to imagine that any male actor, or any less-gifted female actor for that matter, could have lent such rich texture to the role.